vanHeemstraSystems/template-default-repository-demo/300/600/README.md

 - It will use the policies defined in ```main.rego```.
 - The Terraform configuration in ```main.tf``` will manage your Spacelift resources
 - The deployment process will follow ```.spacelift/config.yml```.

+Now that the stack is created, let's trigger a run to create the context and policy:
+1. Go to the stack
+2. Go to Stack Settings > Environment
+- Add these variables:
+<br/>NODE_ENV=production
+<br/>PUBLIC_URL=/template-default-repository-demo
+<br/>SPACELIFT_API_KEY_ENDPOINT=https://vanheemstrasystems.app.spacelift.io
+<br/>SPACELIFT_API_KEY_ID=01JMMMBYVHKJP25KE6QHVXM2PY
+<br/>SPACELIFT_API_KEY_SECRET=[your-secret-value]
+<br/>Mark as Sensitive:
+<br/>SPACELIFT_API_KEY_SECRET should be marked as sensitive
+2. Click "Trigger"

+This should:
+- Create the context (template-default-repository-demo-context)
+- Create the policy (template-default-repository-demo-policy)
+- Attach both to the stack
+- The environment variables are ready, so the deployment process should work correctly.

+The run will use our main.tf configuration to set everything up.

 To check if Spacelift has detected your configuration files: